esirko/utilities-monitor-dashboard/STORED_CREDENTIALS.md

 # Stored Credentials Feature

 ## Overview
-The application now properly supports detecting and using stored credentials from the backend's `.creds.json` file on the login screen.
+The application supports detecting and using stored credentials defined via environment variables (e.g., in `.env`) on the login screen.

 ## Backend Changes

 ### 1. Root Endpoint Enhancement
-The root endpoint (`GET /`) now returns a `hasStoredCredentials` field that indicates whether the backend has valid credentials stored in `.creds.json`:
+The root endpoint (`GET /`) now returns a `hasStoredCredentials` field that indicates whether the backend has valid credentials configured via environment variables:

 ```json
 {